 As a full-time professional musician Brona is first and foremost a singer.
 As a trained biologist her self-penned songs are often imbued with elements of the natural world.
 Drawing her inspiration across a range of styles particularly folk, classical and electronic music, Brona enjoys experimenting with textures from different musical cultures.
 She has arranged music for many bands and singing groups, and has worked hard over the past few years to improve her production skills.
-In 2016 she produced 12 singles under the moniker Queen of Corkbots; her TOTM (Track of the Month) series.
+In 2016 she produced 12 singles under the moniker Queen of Corkbots.
+In 2018 she released her self-produced debut solo LP We Are the Wildlife on her own label The Company of Corkbots.

 Brona has spent many years performing her interpretations of traditional songs in various languages on the London circuit and has toured abroad in several bands and duos.
 In a variety of guises, she has graced the stages of numerous festivals including Glastonbury, Celtic Connections and Cambridge Folk Festival, and has produced music for theatre productions including a performance at London’s Royal Opera House.
 As founder of the Undercover Folk Club, London’s only themed open-mic – regularly Critics choice in Time Out – she pioneered the folk idiom as a platform for interpreting songs from different musical genres.

 She has made music for radio and TV broadcast, and for short films.
-To date she has recorded six albums and six EPs with a number of talented musical associates.
+To date she has recorded seven albums and six EPs with a number of talented musical associates.

 If you have an idea for a project, feel free to drop her a line.

 Brona teaches music to individuals and groups.
-She provides one to one tuition for vocal, clarinet and lever-harp, and has coached a number of singing groups.
+She is currently Musical Director of the Mourne Community Choir and provides one-to-one tuition for vocal, clarinet, saxophone and lever-harp.
 She was musical director for the Oxford Belles a capella group in the 1990s in Oxford and later founded London-based Celtic a capella group Rún in 2007.
 The group went on to perform at many UK folk festivals including Celtic Connections and Glastonbury; and recorded an EP and LP (see below).
-Brona is currently Musical Director of the Mourne Community Choir.

 - Double A-side single Under the Pines/Newry Mountain (2017)